Celoond/GVPO/README.md

 - The `verl` environment is used for training.
 - The `AppWorld` environment is used for the execution backend.

-The AppWorld setup should follow the official AppWorld repository:
+The AppWorld setup should follow the [official AppWorld repository](https://github.com/StonyBrookNLP/appworld).

-- AppWorld repository: `TODO: add AppWorld URL here`

 The scripts should be launched in their corresponding environments: